KrysThom14/PostgreSQL_Projects/Steam_Game_Data README.md

 The data set was downloaded from Kaggle.
 While there was a lot of useful information on the original table, it took a little while to thoroughly clean the data for my purposes.
 I had attached both the original and cleaned csv files so you can see how much cleaning I did.

+Apologies for the blurry images.
+If anyone knows how to fix it, please let me know.
+Thanks.

 Just for reference, here is how the rating system works on Steam:

 ![Steam_Game_Data-1](https://user-images.githubusercontent.com/94875597/172715246-a575639a-24f9-4dd8-9f9e-d4e28534d5ab.png)